Neumi/open_echo/README.md

 # open_echo
-An ongoing open-source project is about building an open-source sonar for bathymetry and research.
+An ongoing open-source project about building a sonar for bathymetry and research.

 ### Currently in development.
 Not ready for external use!